stlorenz/ha-dimplex-integration/README.md

+THIS IS A WORK IN PROGRESS.
+DO NOT USE YET.

 # Dimplex Heat Pump Home Assistant Integration

 A custom Home Assistant integration for Dimplex heat pumps with NWPM Touch Extension module, providing comprehensive monitoring and control via Modbus TCP.